- Elon Musk is the founder and CEO of SpaceX, Tesla, The Boring Company, and the co-founder of Neuralink and OpenAI.

 For over a decade now, Elon Musk has been a pretty popular Twitter user.
 With over 100 million followers, Musk’s posts — which include memes, business tips, and social commentary — often go viral and even occasionally land him in trouble with shareholders and the media alike.
 For this reason, it only makes sense that he’s been interested in acquiring the site for over five years now.
 However, it wasn’t until January of 2022 that Musk started to make that wish a reality.

-Starting the year off by snatching up a huge number of Twitter shares, Elon eventually reached 5% stake in Twitter by the time March rolled around.
+Starting the year off by snatching up a huge number of Twitter shares, Elon eventually reached a 5% stake in Twitter by the time March rolled around.
 Musk didn’t stop there, though.
-He kept gong, soon reaching nearly 75 million shares — effectively making him the largest shareholder in the company.
+He kept going, soon reaching nearly 75 million shares — effectively making him the largest shareholder in the company.

 In behavior not atypical for Musk, he failed to file the necessary paperwork with the SEC within 10 days of passing 5% stake, which is a serious violation of US securities laws.
 This was just the start of the controversy that is Musk’s Twitter acquisition.
 When he finally disclosed his investment with an SEC filing in early April, Twitter shares soared.
 Musk became a part of Twitter’s board of directors in exchange for a deal that forbid him from taking hold of anything above 14.9% of the company.
 Not long after, he offered $43 billion to buy the site outright.
 Twitter’s board was reluctant at first, but Musk eventually concluded his bid with a slightly higher offer of $44 billion.